gjb2048/moodle-mod_collaborate_40/README.md

 For newbie users
 ================
 You may notice a reference to a local class debugging.
-This is a simple script that allows you to output debugging information to file.
+This is a simple script that allows you to output debugging information to the error log.

 It looks like this"